fsfe/reuse-docs/spec.md

 ## Copyright and Licensing Information

-Each file in the Project MUST have Copyright and Licensing Information associated with it, except the following files:
+Each Covered File MUST have Copyright and Licensing Information associated with it.

-- The License Files.

-- The files belonging to the Project's version control system (example:
-  `.git/`).

-- The files ignored by the version control system (example: Files listed in `.gitignore`).

-- The files in the `.reuse/` directory in the root of the Project.
-This directory MUST contain only files relevant for the operation of the REUSE Tool.

 There are two ways to associate Copyright and Licensing Information with a file.

 ### Comment headers